- Home

 Physicians can target treatment only to the flow-limiting heart blockages that are important to improve patient’s symptoms and outcomes.
 This assessment may be performed via two available modalities:

-• Quantitative Fractional Reserve (QFR): Non-invasive functional assessment of coronary narrowing derived from the coronary angiographic images.
+- Quantitative Flow Ratio (QFR): Non-invasive functional assessment of coronary narrowing derived from the coronary angiographic images.

 Coronary Calcium Modification Technologies